Davide Chiumiento: Vancouver Whitecaps

-FC Zürich
+Zürich

-On 11 July 2012, Chiumiento was transferred to FC Zürich for an undisclosed fee.
+On 11 July 2012, Chiumiento was transferred to Zürich for an undisclosed fee.
 He scored his first goal on 19 August, putting it bottom right, making it 1–1 against Servette FC.
 He won the 2013–14 Swiss Cup and 2015–16 Swiss Cup with Zürich.
 In June 2017 his contract was not renewed.

 International

 Chiumiento was called up as a replacement for Johann Lonfat in Switzerland's UEFA Euro 2004 squad.
 However, he turned the call-up down as he still had hope of appearing for Italy.

 In February 2010, Chiumiento decided to play for Switzerland and made his first appearance for the Swiss national neam in a friendly match against Uruguay after having declined many call-ups.
 Although his dream was to play for Italy he decided he would play for Switzerland as he has a chance to be a regular in the starting team.
 Chiumiento was not chosen for the Swiss 2010 FIFA World Cup squad.